‘Embrace your grief, for there your soul will grow.’

 Look to autumn in the natural world to better understand the nature of letting go.
 Consider winter, to understand the ‘dark night of the soul’ and to allow the winter of our grieving.
 With the darkness comes the knowledge that, along with pain, there can be wisdom and healing in the darkest of times.
 Soon, the light will return, as the seasons of our grief change.

-We also welcome Gary Andrews, a professional artist and cartoonist who was unexpectedly widowed when his wife died of sepsis.
+We also welcomed Gary Andrews, a professional artist and cartoonist who was unexpectedly widowed when his wife died of sepsis.
 Gary documented his grief journey with a series of cartoons that went viral and touched the hearts of thousands.